 The supply contract covers all the key aspects of how you will supply your product to the retailer.
 Essentially you need to think about what could go wrong and prepare for it.
 It can cover:

-Price: What price are you offering to the retailer and for how long is this fixed?
+- Price: What price are you offering to the retailer and for how long is this fixed?
 When will the price be reviewed and under what circumstances can this take place?
 If you rely on a major ingredient, what happens if the price of that ingredient doubles and affects your costs of production?
-Is the price sales-volume dependant and what happens if sales are not as expected – will you be expected to drop your price?
+Is the price sales volume dependent and what happens if sales are not as expected – will you be expected to drop your price?

-Your freedom to sell elsewhere: Some supply contracts have exclusivity agreements built in to them, i.e. they restrict sales of the product through one retailer either indefinitely or for a period of time.
-Be careful when entering into such agreements – whilst they may open the doors to greater promotion and an increased price by the retailer, they may also restrict your business expansion, so think before you sign.
-An important recent development to consider is whether you will be able to sell your products directly from your website at the same time as it is in store - you will make a much higher profit selling direct and you don't necessarily want to reduce your income for the sake of the retailer.
+- Your freedom to sell elsewhere: Some supply contracts have exclusivity agreements built into them, i.e. they restrict sales of the product through one retailer either indefinitely or for a period of time.
+Be careful when entering into such agreements – whilst they may open the doors to the greater promotion and an increased price by the retailer, they may also restrict your business expansion, so think before you sign.
+An important recent development to consider is whether you will be able to sell your products directly from your website at the same time as it is in-store - you will make a much higher profit selling direct and you don't necessarily want to reduce your income for the sake of the retailer.

-Logistics: How, where and when will products be delivered?
+- Logistics: How, where and when will products be delivered?
 Most large retailers have regional distribution centres and specific carton sizes.
-You need to consider how these impact on your costs.
+You need to consider how these impact your costs.

 - This is just a sample of the areas that can be covered in a supply contract.
 As with all documentation, it pays to seek legal advice from a sector specialist and if you have any questions please speak to one of our Food team.
 The work you put into getting the contact right now will not only protect your business but hopefully, put you in a position ready for further growth.